CodeAndCrux/codeandcrux.github.io/_posts/draft-give-it-a-year.md

 Every thinking person in the United States was forced to confront their death.
 I was plagued with anxiety.

-I remember unloading groceries in the garage with my dad, and wiping everything down with peroxide in an attempt to limit our exposure to COVID.
+I remember unloading groceries in the garage with my dad, and wiping everything down with peroxide in an attempt to prevent exposure to the virus.
 As a healthy man in his early thirties, my chances of surviving the illness were good.
 My parents, not quite as healthy, and in their sixties, were at greater risk.
 I feared losing them.

 It seems that I grow (toward happiness? toward virtue?) when I face my deepest fears.